 On January 1st, 2013, the new Adult Protection Law came into force and this concerns everybody living in Switzerland.
 The law is designed to govern the facilitation of self-determination and strengthen the solidarity within the family through statutory rights of representation.
 In particular, the Administration for Children & Families (Kinder- und Erwachsenenschutzbehörde KESB) replaced the former Guardianship Authority (Vormundschaftsbehörde).

 In order to prevent government intervention in case of impaired power of judgment (e.g. caused by dementia, illness, or an accident) you need an advance disposition.
 Unfortunately, such a situation can occur anytime.

 In this document, you appoint a legal representative.
 This person must possess your absolute trust, because, in case of impaired power of judgment, this person (of age) will determine your life to a large extent.

-I have been holding lectures on this subject.
-The upcoming lectures, which I will be holding with a fiduciary, will take place in Rapperswil.
-Upon request, I will be happy to hold lectures elsewhere as well.
+I’m holding lectures on this subject.
+Upon request, I will be happy to hold lectures at your company, club etc.

 I have all docuemnts in English available and I offer support across Switzerland.
 Please contact me to arrange an informal discussion – with no obligations for you.